 There is a deposit box for repeat prescription requests located at the front entrance to West Quay and Rhoose which may be used out of hours.
 A further collection box is located at the main reception desk located on the ground floor of West Quay.

 You can also order online via the link at the top of this page.

 We aim to deal with each repeat prescription request within 72 hours.
 However, if you are due for a medical review due to the length of time that you have been on a particular type of medication, we cannot issue a prescription until that review consultation with the nurse prescriber or GP has taken place.

 Please also note that it is your responsibility to manage your own medication.
 Whilst we understand that you may occasionally forget to order your repeat medications until you have run out, the Practice cannot deal with your requests at short notice.
 If you are going on holiday, you should also inform us in plenty of time to arrange for your medication to be prepared.
 If you leave your request too late, the Practice may not be able to process your request in time.

 Because of ongoing safety concerns with NSAIDs the practice is no longer accepting prescription requests for these medicines.

-	You have requested a prescription for Ibuprofen/ Naproxen.
 These medicines belong to a group of medicines known as non-steroidal anti-inflammatory drugs or NSAIDs.
 They can relieve pain or reduce inflammation.